jonlpersson/ed-latimore/site/_posts/2020-06-14-4-signs-its-time-to-end-a-friendship.md

 In my life, I've been friends with people who never had anything positive to contribute.
 I was either the subject of criticism or the butt of a joke.
 Or I was continually disrespected.
 I stayed friends with these people out of convenience and familiarity, but it's not something that anyone should ever tolerate.

-Every toxic relationship you have is one more relationships taking up space from positive friendship that you could have.
+Every toxic relationship you have is one more relationship taking up space from a positive friendship that you could have.
 You have to cut these people off because if you don't, their toxicity will either drag you down or force you to become just like them.

 People like this have either not accomplished much and they enjoy the company to their misery OR your success threatens them.
 Either way, this will eventually lead to betrayal by active commission.